hyphacoop/handbook/How-we-work/salary.md

 **R3**: Manages internal and/or client and partner relationships.
 Often serves as the go-to person on an internal topic, or to interface with external teams.
 Contributes reliable and thoughtful feedback to organizational strategy and recognizes new opportunities.

 **R4**: Leads one or more major initiatives regularly and reliably.
 Serves as point person to long-running client initiatives.
 Actively contributes to developing the organizational strategy and represents the organization publicly.
-Leads the exploration of new opportunities for the organization and responsibile for its long-term sustainability.
+Leads the exploration of new opportunities for the organization and responsible for its long-term sustainability.

 ### Seniority in organization